Interview with Piotr Deadi Dedel by Iva Kanceska 16/02/2012

 A: I've been tattooing since 2006.

-Q: What kind of tattoos you used to like the most at the
+Q: What kind of tattoos you used to like the most?

 A: At the time I liked black and white tattoos only, I had never